Maidenhair (painting): Creation

-Secretary of the Ladies Auxiliary of the German Protestant Society and President of the Historical Society in Waldoboro, Maine, Jean Lawrence still holds guided tours of the Meeting House and tells first hand accounts of the painting and one of its models.
-Lawrence was the school teacher of Elaine Benner, the final model for Maidenhair.
+Secretary of the Ladies Auxiliary of the German Protestant Society and President of the Historical Society in Waldoboro, Maine, Jean Lawrence was the school teacher of Elaine Benner, the final model for Maidenhair.
 Benner once wrote to Lawrence and told of meeting Wyeth in 1974 while riding her bicycle.
 Benner recalls, “Andy drove by me in his Stutz Bearcat” (a popular car among celebrities).
 Sometime after the drive-by, Wyeth showed up at Benner’s front door and asked if she would pose for him.
 After a family discussion, Benner agreed.
 She then sat for Wyeth at the Meetinghouse for nearly a month, and then for a few days following in his studio in Cushing, Maine.
 Benner states that never once did she wear a crown of flowers.
 The dress she wore belonged to Wyeth.

 In 2013, an art show at the Farnsworth Art Museum in Rockland, Maine displayed a series of sketches for selected works of Wyeth art: Chambered Nautilus, On the Edge and Maidenhair.
 The show revealed in particular the process of elimination Wyeth chose; in that Wyeth had previously painted two watercolors of the church’s interior with several figures in addition to the singular maiden.

 The painting remains in the Andrew and Betsy Wyeth collection.